platformsh/platformsh-docs/src/administration/users.md

 ## Manage user permissions at the project level

 From your list of projects, enter into the project where you want to view or edit user permissions.
 At this point, you will not have entered a particular environment.
-Click the Settings tab at the top of the page, the click the ‘Access’ tab on the left to show the project-level users and their roles.
+Click the Settings tab at the top of the page, the click the `Access` tab on the left to show the project-level users and their roles.

 ![Project user management screenshot](/images/settings_project_access.png)